alexandergillon/SST39SF-programmer/README.md

 2. Write binary: writes a binary file to the chip, starting at address `0x0`.
 3. Arbitrary programming: write an arbitrary number of binary files to arbitrary memory locations on the chip.
 More on this later.

-**Note: I only have a Windows computer, and as a result have only tested this on Windows.
-I don't know how to compile C# programs on other operating systems, but I'm sure it's possible.**

 ## Getting Started

 ### Dependencies